 And soon stood on our first summit of the day four hours after leaving the tents.
 Just about guidebook time!
 Unprecedented :)

 Back to the col for a snack, we briefly skirted around to the north side and then up to a snowy notch on the ridge.
-Here we ditched the crampons, stepped from snow onto rock, and began the rock climbing portion of the day.
+Here we removed the crampons, stepped from snow onto rock, and began the rock climbing portion of the day.

 Up and down we went.
 The summits of Grant, Fleming, and Swiss all passed by in a blend of sunshine, rock, and magnificent exposure on all sides.